sergiiz/RxBasicsKata/README.md

 - reduce: applies a function to each item sequentially, and emit the final value.
 For example, it can be used to sum up all emitted items
 - toMap: converts an Observable into another object or data structure
 - test: returns TestObserver with current Observable subscribed
+- timeout: to handle timeouts, e.g. deliver some fallback data

 ### Testing approach:
 - The set of test cases are defined in a separate java file